To authenticate an API call successfully, pass a Consumer ID and digital signature in the header for every API call.

 ---|---|---|

-requestUrl | The full URL to call, including path and query parameters | Yes |
+requestUrl | Specifies the full URL to call, including path and query parameters | Yes |

-consumerId | The Consumer ID retrieved from Developer Center after login | Yes |
+consumerId | Specifies the consumer ID retrieved from Developer Center after login | Yes |

-privateKey | The vendor’s Base-64-encoded, PKCS#8 stored Private Key | Yes |
+privateKey | Specifies the vendor’s Base-64-encoded, PKCS#8 stored private key | Yes |

-requestMethod | Use method GET (all capital letters) to call this API | Yes |
+requestMethod | Specifies the request method.
+Use the GET method to call this API. | Yes |

-filePath | The absolute (full) path of the file desired for the digital signature and timestamp.
+filePath | Specifies the absolute (full) path of the file desired for the digital signature and timestamp.
 The digital signature and timestamp can also be viewed in the console. | Yes |

 Note: Generate a digital signature and timestamp for every API call, even if it is for the same API.
-Sample call to the executable JAR

 java -jar DigitalSignatureUtil-1.0.0.jar DigitalSignatureUtil https://api-gateway.walmart.com/v3/feeds/d4885da4-9bc1-4296-b26f-57e3cb0e0fc9?includeDetails=true 9a4d7659-100c-4d5e-a6b0-26faad4c9132 MIICeAIBADANBgkqhkiG9w0BAQEFAA...
 GET HelloWorld

-Sample output authentication signature (Note For security reasons, the authentication signature is truncated.)
+Sample output authentication signature (Note: For security reasons, the authentication signature is truncated):

 WM_SEC.AUTH_SIGNATURE:Lhq8pXEC9...